-In response to these statutory requirements, this document defines and records the special architectural and historic interest of the Ethelbert Road and Athelstan Road Conservation Area Conservation Area and identifies opportunities for enhancement.
-It is in conformity with the published English Heritage guidance as set out in Understanding Place: Conservation Area Designation, Appraisal and Management.
-Additional government guidance regarding the management of historic buildings and conservation areas can be found in 'National Planning Policy Framework' (NPPF), published in March 2012.
+In response to these statutory requirements, this document defines and records the special architectural and historic interest of the proposed Ethelbert Road and Athelstan Road

+Conservation Area Conservation Area and identifies opportunities for enhancement.
+It is in conformity with recently published English Heritage guidance as set out in Understanding Place: Conservation Area Designation, Appraisal and Management.
+Additional government guidance regarding the management of historic buildings and conservation areas can be found in 'Planning Policy Statement 5: Planning and the Historic Environment' (PPS5), published in March 2010.